Fort Albany (1) |

 Fort Lafayette (1)

-(1779 - 1783), Verplanck
+(1779 - 1783), Verplanck FORT WIKI

 A Patriot fort protecting King's Ferry, located south of West Point on Verplanck Point, which is across the river from Stony Point (see below).
 This fort and Stony Point were the southern outposts of the West Point defenses, and were often refered to as the King's Ferry Forts.
 They were captured by the British in May-June 1779 before they were completed, but the Patriots soon recaptured Stony Point in July.
 The British again retook Stony Point, and strengthened both defenses.
 The British later secretly abandoned both forts in October 1779 to concentrate on New York City's defenses.
 The Patriots then held both forts until the end of the war.
-Another website (a) | Another website (b)

 Stony Point Fort

-(Stony Point Battlefield State Historical Site)
+(Stony Point Battlefield State Historic Site)

-(1779 - 1783), Stony Point
+(1779 - 1783), Stony Point FORT WIKI

 Teller's Point Battery